NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 a data catalog distribution description (see dcat:Distribution).
 SOFT5 entities allows for describing many aspects of the domain.
-While each entity describes a single unit of information, a collection of entites can describe the complete domain.
+While each entity describes a single unit of information, a collection of entities can describe the complete domain.
 See collections below.

 ### Uniqueness
 Each published entity needs to be uniquely identified in order to